SolerSoft/mr-musk/README.md

 ## What is MR-MUSK?

 Besides a silly name, it's also a library for quickly prototyping shared Mixed Reality experiences on Quest devices.
 It supports colocation for [up to 16 users](https://normcore.io/documentation/essentials/common-questions#how-many-players-can-i-fit-in-a-single-room), is compatible with Quest [Building Blocks](https://developer.oculus.com/documentation/unity/bb-overview/), and is especially well suited for hackathons and college courses.

+## Get Started

 Ready to get started?
 Check out our

-<span style="font-size:1.5em;">[Getting Started Guide](Docs/GettingStarted.md)</span>
+<span style="font-size:30px">[Getting Started Guide](Docs/GettingStarted.md)</span>

 ## What is colocation?